GTM Coupé

 The GTM Coupé is a Mini based kit car dating back to 1967.
 GTM is an initialism for "Grand Touring Mini".
 The car was first shown at the 1967 Racing Car Show and soon afterwards went into production by the Cox brothers from their garage in Hazel Grove, Stockport as the Cox GTM.
 In 1969 the rights to the design and manufacturing were bought by Howard Heerey and the Cox part of the name was dropped.
-His father's company Midland Garage took over manufacture of the GTM.
+Heerey's father's company, Midland Garage, took over manufacture of the GTM.
 In April 1980 ownership changed again to GTM Engineering, who upgraded and continued to manufacture the Coupé until 1995.